 Processing personal data on One.com’s systems

 One.com offers its customers a Data Processing Agreement (DPA), governing the relationship between the customer (acting as data controller) and One.com (acting as a data processor).
 The DPA facilitates One.com’s customers compliance with their obligations under EU data protection law.
-The DPA complies with GDPR and is effective from May 25, 2018.

 It is important for you to know, that if you process personal information you are a data controller and if you use One.com’s systems to process data you have specific legal obligations under GDPR.